blazium-engine/blazium-docs/classes/class_fileaccess.rst

 Description
 -----------

 This class can be used to permanently store data in the user device's file system and to read from it.
-This is useful for store game save data or player configuration files.
+This is useful for storing game save data or player configuration files.

 Here's a sample on how to write and read from a file: